 There are two questions that keep running through my mind, over and over again.
 They are: “Why are we here?” and “What is our mission together?”
-These questions have been particularly shoved to the front of my mind these last couple of months, ever since Steve’s heart attack in June.
+These questions have been particularly shoved to the front of my mind ever since Steve’s heart attack.

 When we found out how close he came to death, it shook us to our core.
 Not many people survive the type of LAD heart attack that Steve lived through —particularly since it was a “completed heart attack.”
 By time we realized what had happened, the damage was done.
 There is no surgical repair in Steve’s future.
 The heart “event” (as the doctors call it) is completed.
 But still, even with the damage done to his heart, he is doing WELL!
 Thank you Jesus!